 Last but not least I made a pretty bullet list in my brand spanking new notebook.
 I used one or more pages per big goal and it’s ”little” to-do’s.
 The order in which the little to-do’s were written was based on the numbers I used in the previous step.
 Personally I left out the numbers as I know they will give me anxiety when seeing how many steps I still have left to do.
 I know you can still count them in your head or see how many you crossed of but the number is an at a glance notice, the others need an extra action step that I know I probably won’t do.
 Know that this is a personal note so you can add the numbers if you are not bothered by them.

-I also left a blank page or two in between each goal for future touch ups.
-The goal plan we made today is more for you to keep an organization which feels logical, but in the end working logical is another thing.
-So when things go south don’t keep holding on but adjust and see if there’s another aspect that can already be started or be finished.
-That’s why an extra page or two to write adjustments can be really handy.
+I also left a blank page between each goal for future touch ups.
+The goal plan we made today is more for you to keep an organization which feels logical, but in the end working logical is another thing so when things go south don’t keep holding on but adjust and see if there’s another aspect that can already be started or be finished.
+That’s why the extra page to write adjustments can be really handy.

 Don’t let your goal plan just exist!
 Start working on it so that means transferring the steps of your goals to your to-do book.
 Now I first hand know how easy it is to lose sight of why and what you are doing so therefore I created a specialized to-do book where you can keep all your plans, steps and goals together.
 It enables you to plan your goal setting per year, per month, per week and most importantly per day.
 It also enables you to keep track of what has gotten done and what has not.